HarrisonFok/L02_04/README.md

 Deliverable 2: PersonasUserStories.pdf
 Contains the various personas for students and professors who will be using the product as well as the accompanying user stories.
 Completed on October 16, 2017

+Deliverable 3: Project Planning.pdf
+Contains the project planning pdf that includes the product backlog, sprint backlog consisting of a break down of user stories to tasks and provisional schedule and burndown chart.
+Completed on October 22, 2017